infinitygabri/beginner-code-lab/readme.md

    * Start with the README inside each language folder (if available).
    * Search for beginner documentation online.
-   * Don’t be afraid to break things — that’s how you learn!
+   * Don’t be afraid to break things — that’s how you learn.

 ---